IdeasStorm/QuickSFML/README.md

 What is QuickSFML
 =================
-QuickSFML is a component-based Application Model, you can fork and build ,quickly, your SFML app.
+QuickSFML is a component-based SFML Application Model for OpenGL Apps, you can fork and build ,quickly, your SFML app.

 Repo Contents
 =============